 There are multiple options when it comes to pentesting, including:

-A black box pentest mimics what an actual attacker would do.
+A trial-and-error pentest mimics what an actual attacker would do.
 Testers start with as little information about your network as possible.
-White (or clear) box testers know a lot about your network and key targets before they start, which helps them conduct a test faster.
-Hybrid or black to white is where testers start with little knowledge but request more as the pentest progresses.
+Clear box testers know a lot about your network and key targets before they start, which helps them conduct a test faster.
+Hybrid is where testers start with little knowledge but request more information from your organization as the pentest progresses.
 This also emulates what a threat actor would try but keeps the test to a limited time frame.

-Most companies opt for hybrid or white box pentests since time is usually a factor.
-Both can get the testers what they need to complete their work in a reasonable amount of time.
+Most organizations opt for hybrid or clear box pentests since time is usually a factor.
+Both can provide the testers with the information they need to complete their work faster.

 It’s also important to understand that external, internal and wireless are the basic viewpoints of a pentest.
-External pentests look at your network from the Internet or outside of what’s historically within corporate network confines.
-Internal pentests simulate what an insider or potential attacker can see and do on your network.
+External pentests look at your network from the internet or outside of what’s historically within corporate network confines.
+Internal pentests simulate what an insider or potential attacker can see and do from within your network.
 Wireless pentests give you a view of the wireless local area networks (WLANs) and the use of associated wireless protocols and technologies to identify and address vulnerabilities.
 Ideally, you’ll want to get all three if you can.
-Each shows a different view into your network security.
+Each shows a different view of your network security.

 Three Ways a Pentest Can Help You

 With all the new cybersecurity technology available today, you might be wondering why you should spend money, time and energy on a pentest.
-The short answer is that you still don’t know what you don’t know, so blind spots and assumptions about your overall security must be checked and confirmed.
+The short answer is that even with security tools in place, you still don’t know what you don’t know, so it’s important to look for any weak points and assumptions about your overall security that you might not see otherwise.

 Here are three ways a pentest can help:

-- It can shine a light on the various attack paths into your network.
+1: It can shine a light on the various attack paths threat actors could use to get into your network.

-- “Password#1” meets all your corporate password length and complexity requirements – but is extremely easy to crack.
-Do you know if your users have passwords like it?
-Find out.
+“Password#1” meets your organization’s password length and complexity requirements – but is extremely easy to crack.
+Do you know if your users have passwords like this?
+A pentest can help identify weak passwords in your network.

-- Are your legacy or unsupported systems vulnerable?
-Get them looked at.
+Are your legacy or unsupported systems vulnerable?
+Pentesters will likely focus on these systems first.

-- Leverage the report to make the case for more budget and more staff or training.
+You can also use penetration testing results to make the case for more budget and more staff or training.
 It might just be what’s needed to tip the scale and get things changed for the better.
-Use it.

 Recommended Next Steps